Dalit feminism: Literature

-Literature by Dalit women "is an attempt to articulate unheard, unspoken voices."
 Dalit women's writing brings issues of caste identity to feminist literature.
 Similarly, valid depictions of Dalit women's experiences have been overlooked in the writing of Dalit men.
 Translations of Dalit literature into English has largely been done by individuals outside of the Dalit experience, and author and translator, Meena Kandasamy, has identified this as a problem, since important nuances in language are often overlooked.
 Kandasamy has also discussed how, since many of these works deal with politics, they are not seen as true literature.

 Prominent women writers of Dalit literature in the Telugu language include Challapalli Swaroopa Rani, Joopaka Subhadra, Jajula Gowri, Swathy Margaret and Gogu Shyamala.
 These writers have primarily used poetry, short stories, essays and more to challenge the intersectional forms of oppression they faced.
 Dalit women's literature reveal that systems of caste and gender are connected and particular disadvantages for Dalit women result in experiences of oppression that are distinct from that of upper caste women and Dalit men.
-Dallit women's autobiographies, such as Baby Kamble's The Prisons We Broke (2008) and P. Sivakami's The Grip of Change can be viewed as protest narratives against the exploitation of dalit women by upper caste people, as well as the internal gender hierarchies within dalit families.
-By establishing dalit women's identity as that which is affected by mutual and intersecting structures of caste and gender, dalit women's autobiographies reinforce the Dalit feminism as an intersectional category.
+Dalit women's autobiographies, such as Baby Kamble's The Prisons We Broke (2008) and P. Sivakami's The Grip of Change can be viewed as protest narratives against the exploitation of Dalit women by upper caste people, as well as the internal gender hierarchies within Dalit families.
+By establishing Dalit women's identity as that which is affected by mutual and intersecting structures of caste and gender, Dalit women's autobiographies reinforce the Dalit feminism as an intersectional category.